alexrobincrabbe/Wordwell/TESTING.md

 # Responsivity

-All pages have been tested and are repsonsive accross all screen sizes.
+All pages have been tested and are responsive across all screen sizes.

 <div align="left">
 <img src="readme_files/images/resposive.png" height=300px>